heroku/function-migration/README.md

 #### Functions API
 The Reference Functions Framework's `Function` API is similar to Salesforce Functions' `Function` API, see [Function Class](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_functions_Function.htm#apex_class_functions_Function).

 The `get(...)` method takes a `FunctionReference` Custom Metadata name reference.
-The method will query for the FunctionReference` record and validate invocation configuration, eg ensure that the invoking user is assign to the given session-based Permission Set.
+The method will query for the `FunctionReference` record and validate the invocation configuration (i.e. ensure that the invoking user is assign to the given session-based Permission Set).

 The `invoke(...)` method invokes the `FunctionReference` Custom Metadata record's function with given parameters.
-If a `FunctionCallback` implementation is given, the function will be invoked asynchronously.
+And as with the standard Salesforce Function API, if a `FunctionCallback` implementation is given, the function will be invoked asynchronously.

 Apex's callout considerations ([Invoking Callouts Using Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts.htm)) and limits ([Callout Limits and Limitations](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_timeouts.htm)) apply.